deja-vu-platform/deja-vu/README.md

 --------------------

 You need to be running npm v3 and node v6.
-Also, you need to have `grunt-cli` installed so that you can run grunt from the command line.
+Also, you need to have `grunt-cli` installed so that you can run grunt from the command line and the directory containing `mongod` has to be in your path.

 Each cliché and sample is its own node project.
 Like any other node project, you need to run `npm install` to install dependencies.
 To build a library or a